-If you have read my previous posts, you probably remember that I am an intern at HURIDOCS, where I have been building a website for the NGO Women for Development, based in Armenia.
+You may know from my previous posts I am an intern at HURIDOCS, where I have been building a website for the NGO Women for Development, based in Armenia.
 Aside from the website, I am also trying to help with different ongoing projects at HURIDOCS.

 In my previous posts, I talked about how to plan and start creating a website for a non-profit organization and what are the most important factors to be considered.